StanKocken/EfficientAdapter/README.md

 # Efficient Adapter for Android

-An efficient adapter to make the use of [RecyclerView](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html) much easier.
+Create a new adapter for a [RecyclerView](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html) is now much easier.

 ## Overview

-For many years, I used a custom kind of Adapter with my ListView.

-I adapted it to work with this new [RecyclerView](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html) and release it as a public repository.

-Create a list of elements into a list is not that easy for a beginner, and repetitive for others.
-My goal is to simplify that for you.
+Create a list of elements into a RecyclerView is not that easy for a beginner, and repetitive for others.
+The goal of this library is to simplify that for you.

 ## How does it work?

-You create a class that will be your Controller of your view.
-I give you your object, your view, then you do whatever you want:
+Create a class ViewHolder (`BookViewHolder` for example).
+The method `updateView` will be callm with the object, when an update of your view is require:

     public class BookViewHolder extends AbsViewHolder<Book> {
         public BookViewHolder(View itemView) {  super(itemView); }